giopaglia/ModalDecisionTrees.jl/README.md

 ### Interpretable models for native time-series classification!

 This package provides algorithms for learning *decision trees* and *decision forests* with enhanced abilities.
-Leveraging the express power of Modal Logic, these models can extract *temporal/spatial patterns*, and can natively handle data such as *time series* and *images* (without any data preprocessing).
+Leveraging the express power of Modal Logic, these models can extract *temporal/spatial patterns*, and can natively handle *time series* and *images* (without any data preprocessing).
+Currently available via [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl).

 #### Features & differences with [DecisionTree.jl](https://github.com/JuliaAI/DecisionTree.jl):
 - Ability to handle attributes that are `AbstractVector{<:Real}` or `AbstractMatrix{<:Real}`;
-- Enables interpretable *multimodal* learning
+- Supports *multimodal* learning (i.e., learning from *combinations* of scalars, time series and images)
 - Fully optimized implementation (fancy data structures, multithreading, memoization, minification, Pareto-based pruning optimizations, etc).
 - A unique algorithm that extends CART and C4.5;
 <!-- - TODO -->